earthlab/earthlab.github.io/_drafts/workshops/version-control/2-fork-push-pull-clone/2017-09-12-collab03-pull-request.md

 #### Step 2 - Which repo to update - select your base & head

-Next you need to select which repo you wish to update (the base repo) and which repo contains the content that you wish to use to update the base.
-In this example, you want to update the **EarthLab/14ers-git** repo with commits in your fork **YOUR-USERNAME/14ers-git**.
+Next you need to select which repo you wish to update (the base repo) and which repo contains the content that you wish to use to update the base (the head repo).
+In this example, you want to update **earthLab/14ers-git** with commits in your fork **YOUR-USERNAME/14ers-git**.

 **Head vs Base**